Lucas Jones: Casting

 Starting on December 4, 2013, through Twitter, Carnes began referencing various locations with the word "Port" in the names.
 In December 2013, executive producer, Frank Valentini announced to Soaps In Depth that Carnes would reprise the role of Lucas.
 Following the announcement, Carnes updated his Twitter with the simple message: "Ah, Port Charles, it is!"
 Carnes filmed his first return scenes on December 11, 2013.
-Carnes first episode was slated for January 16, 2014, but was pushed back to the following day, due to news coverage.
+His first episode was slated for January 16, 2014, but was pushed back to the following day, due to news coverage.
 In response to bringing Carnes back to the role, Valentini said it was important to maintain continuity of who had previously played Lucas.
 Valentini contacted Carnes after casting director Mark Teschner sent him Carnes' audition reel.
 Head writer, Ron Carlivati said he was the most familiar face, and he also shared a resemblance to William DeVry, who played Julian, "and it just made sense."
 Carnes said he was quite shocked by the offer to reprise the role.
 A friend of the actor, who was also a fan of the serial, saw the onscreen events on unfolding and told Carnes that he expected Lucas coming back to the canvas.
 The casting department contacted Carnes' agent by email and asked if he was interested.

 In November 2020, Matt Trudeau assumed the role, following Carnes' exit in March.
+Trudeau last appeared on March 24, 2021.
+In December 2023, it was announced Carnes would return to facilitate the memorial of Bobbie Spencer.
+He appeared on January 10 to 11, 2024.

+In September 2024, TV Insider reported the role had been recast with Van Hansis.
+He made his first episode appearance on October 4 of the same year.

 Development

 Teen years (2002–2006)

 From 2002 to 2006, Lucas is integrated into a group of younger characters which consist of his adoptive cousins, Maxie (Robyn Richards) and Georgie (Lindze Letherman).
 Lucas (Thomason) and Georgie even dated briefly in high school, and he took her to prom only for Maxie to ruin their date.
 Though they were not biologically related, neither pairing caught on with fans.
 Lucas (Carnes) later dated Brook Lynn Ashton (Adrianne León) while he supported Georgie during her troubled romance with Dillon Quartermaine (Scott Clifton).
-In late August 2005, TV Guide revealed the series had planned a Coming out story for the character of Lucas.
+In late August 2005, TV Guide revealed the series had planned a coming out story for the character of Lucas.
 With the announcement of Carnes's departure shortly after, a rep said the storyline would be a main focus that would affect the entire canvas.
 On October 11, 2005 (National Coming Out Day), Lucas announces to Georgie he is gay.
 The storyline is dropped due to Hogestyn's departure and Lucas is written off canvas in early 2006.